 The Board provides mediation when necessary to settle disputes whether between members, between members and their firms or between members and non-members.

 A qualified mediator that is acceptable to both parties will handle the mediation.
 Once the parties reach an agreement, it is put in writing.
 Should an agreement not occur, the parties may submit to binding arbitration.

 The REBNY Legal Line is a service that provides free legal advice from REBNY's Broker Counsel Neil Garfinkel, one of New York’s leading experts in brokerage and real estate law to all REBNY members.

 REBNY's Residential Listing Service (RLS) is a sharing of listings available to all REBNY firms that are members of the Residential Brokerage Division and non-member firms that receive revenue from the residential sale or rental of residential property located in the jurisdictions authorized by the Residential Board of Directors.
-This system mandates that within 24 hours of being engaged as an Exclusive Agent, every RLS member must initiate an offer of co-brokerage of all exclusive sale or rental listings located in the said jurisdictions to every other member of the RLS system who has expressed in writing an interest in receiving such listings, unless directed not to do so by the seller.
+The Universal Co-Brokerage Agreement is the policy document which all members agree to abide.

 The REBNY Property Database is a searchable web-based tool containing information on every property in New York City.
 Searching for properties in the database can be done by entering addresses, blocks and lots, neighborhoods, and other identifiers.
 Records for individual properties include such things as recent sales, ownership, zoning, taxes, physical characteristics and more.
 The data is sourced directly from the New York City Department of Finance and is updated monthly.